LaurentVeyssier/CarND-Traffic-Sign-Classifier/README.md

 ![](asset/labCLAHE.png)

+## Model architecture

 ## Results

 The following results were achieved after 20 epochs.
 The model is able to predict road signs correctly even with poor shoots.
-We can assume the reults will be around 90 to 95% accuracy.

 Model with no pre-processing: